stdm/stdm.github.io/_posts/2016-9-9-Advice-for-prospective-students.md

 title: Advice for (prospective) students
 layout: post
 date: 2016-09-09
-modified: 2018-05-19
+modified: 2018-08-23
 category: education, research, mentoring, writing
 comments: true
 ---

 Dear (prospective) ZHAW student, a very warm welcome to academia!
 You may just have entered the bachelor's programme or "Fachstudium", or you are already a mature engineer, ready to start your master's or PhD studies - chances are you haven't been exposed much yet to our setting of learning within an applied research and development context.

-This blog post is meant to point you to a few resources helpful in
+This blog post is meant to point you to a few (regularly updated) resources helpful in

   * shaping your mindset as being rooted in research and geared towards applications
   * giving you advice on how to aproach thesis work and writing in general